pmndrs/use-p2/README.md

 ## Demos

-Check out all of our examples at https://p2.pmnd.rs (coming soon)
+Check out all of our examples at https://p2.pmnd.rs

-Meanwhile look at the examples living in [./examples](./examples)
+The code for the examples can be found in [./examples](./examples)

 ## How it works